 A cross-site request forgery vulnerability exists in Jenkins Warnings Next Generation Plugin 2.1.1 and earlier in src/main/java/io/jenkins/plugins/analysis/warnings/groovy/GroovyParser.java that allows attackers to execute arbitrary code via a form validation HTTP endpoint.

-An exposure of sensitive information vulnerability exists in Jenkins meliora-testlab Plugin 1.14 and earlier in TestlabNotifier.java that allows attackers with file system access to the Jenkins master to obtain the API key stored in this plugin's configuration.
+An exposure of sensitive information vulnerability exists in Jenkins Perforce Plugin version 1.3.36 and older in PerforcePasswordEncryptor.java that allows attackers with local file system access to obtain encrypted Perforce passwords and decrypt them.

 An information exposure vulnerability exists in Jenkins 2.145 and earlier, LTS 2.138.1 and earlier, and the Stapler framework used by these releases, in core/src/main/java/org/kohsuke/stapler/RequestImpl.java, core/src/main/java/hudson/model/Descriptor.java that allows attackers with Overall/Administer permission or access to the local file system to obtain credentials entered by users if the form submission could not be successfully processed.